Snowflyt/typora-copilot/README.md

 For all platform users, first download the latest release from [the releases page](https://github.com/Snowfly-T/typora-copilot/releases) and unzip it.

+#### Windows

-Then for Windows users, locate to the folder where you unzipped the release and run the following command in PowerShell **as administrator**:
+For Windows users, locate to the folder where you unzipped the release and run the following command in PowerShell **as administrator**:

 ```powershell
 .\bin\install_windows.ps1